On a stronger reconstruction notion for monoids and clones: Automatic action compatibility for concrete structures

 For $(\Q,\betw)$ the previously presented approach is not applicable since this structure fails to have the strong small index property.
 To see this take for instance $H = \Aut(\Q,<)$, which has index two in $G=\Aut(\Q,\betw)$.
 If $H$ were a subset of the setwise stabilizer of a finite $B\subs \Q$ under $G$, then every order preserving permutation of $\Q$ would have to preserve~$B$, but unless $B=\emptyset$, this is impossible.
 However, for $B=\emptyset$, the pointwise (and setwise) stabilizer of~$B$ is the whole of~$G$, which is not contained in~$H$.

-However, we suspect that a detailed analysis of the proofs in~\cite{PaoliniShelahReconstructionWithStrongSIP} for the particular case of $(\Q,\betw)$ might still provide a reconstruction result such as Theorem~\ref{thm:reconstruction-ssip}, which would then lift to the embeddings monoid and clones by our method.
-We leave this as an open problem.

-\begin{problem} Is any group isomorphism between $\Aut(\Q,\betw)$ and an automorphism group of a countable \nbdd{\aleph_0}categorical structure with the strong small index property and no algebraicity induced by conjugation? \end{problem}

 \paragraph{Acknowledgements} The authors are highly grateful to Christian Pech for enlightening discussions on the subject and many valuable comments.
 In particular, Christian Pech observed that the argument given in Corollary~\ref{cor:easier-assumptions} was already sufficient to cover four more examples that were initially listed as open.
-This in turn has lead to significant simplification and streamlining of several proofs in section~\ref{sect:examples}.
+This in turn has led to significant simplification and streamlining of several proofs in section~\ref{sect:examples}.
+Moreover, Christian Pech pointed out that~$(\Q,\betw)$ can be dealt with using the results from~\cite{BarbinaThesis}.
+This initiated the work on Lemmas~\ref{lem:local-generics} and~\ref{lem:Q-circ} concerning~$(\Q,\crc)$ and~$(\Q,\sep)$.
 The authors are also indebted to John Truss for helpful remarks, some clarifications regarding the four reducts of the rationals treated in the article, and for moral support of their work.
 Furthermore, the first named author thanks Manuel Bodirsky for pointing him to the work of Paolini and Shelah.